-Almost all industries are looking at tech adoption to streamline their business processes and increase efficiency.
-But, legal is still lagging in taking advantage of all the technological advancements available.
-Deloitte suggests, 71% of professionals feel their legal departments are not ready for rapid tech adoption.
+all industries are adopting new technologies to streamline their business processes and increase efficiency in a process called digital transformation.
+However the legal industry is falling behind, as a recent Deloitte report suggests, 71% of professionals feel their legal departments are not ready for rapid tech adoption.

-The legal industry is change-resistant due to high risks and exposure.
+The legal industry is resistant to change due to high risks and exposure.
 But, traditional paper-based contracts are time-consuming and expensive to create.
 These contracts are susceptible to tampering and forgery.
 In addition to the storage and printing costs, the contract signing process lacks transparency as no time logs are available in traditional contracts.

 With digital transformation disrupting businesses globally, the legal industry needs to consider digital technologies to keep pace with the changing tech trends.
 One such technology is blockchain-based smart contracts.